Brandon-Meyer0/git-dat-money/README.md

 This study was conducted within a week and, while most of our conclusions derive from our own analytical interpretations of the graphic representations produced, there was a statistic inference procedure conducted on the data related to directors in order to formally reject or accept our hypothesis as well as allow us to draw various conclusions that would derive into our recommendations.
 The three main points we would recommend Computing Vision are the following:

-1) Hire experienced directors; having more than one movie under their belt tends to improve movie ratings, which in turn, improves profits.
+1) **Hire experienced directors**; having more than one movie under their belt tends to improve movie ratings, which in turn, improves profits.
-2) Produce an adventure movie; not only is it the most profitable genre, but it also doesn't have a saturated presence in the market and tends to get average reviews.
+2) **Produce an adventure movie**; not only is it the most profitable genre, but it also doesn't have a saturated presence in the market and tends to get average reviews.
-3) Focus on Thai and Japanese Localizations; movies in this language tend to make money internationally, which would tell us to focus on the Asian market.
+3) **Focus on Thai and Japanese Localizations**; movies in this language tend to make money internationally, which would tell us to focus on the Asian market.

 Furthermore, we produced some minor recommendations such as avoiding Documentaries, which tend to be highly rated and very produced but also tend to not make much of a profit in the box office.